-New publication at Journal of Imaging Informatics in Medicine
+New publication at Computers in Biology and Medicine

-We are excited to announce our new publication in Journal of Imaging Informatics in Medicine.
-The paper is titled “An Unsupervised Brain Extraction Quality Control Approach for Efficient Neuro-Oncology Studies” and is available here.
+We are excited to announce our new publication in Computers in Biology and Medicine.
+The paper is titled “Optimization of deep learning models for inference in low resource environments” and is available here.

 Abstract